vanadium-archive/go.ref/tools/playground/README.md

 Run the compiler binary as root:

-  $ sudo compilerd
+  $ sudo go/bin/compilerd --shutdown=false --address=localhost:8181

-The server should now be running at http://localhost:8181, and responding to compile requests at http://localhost:8181/compile.
+The server should now be running at http://localhost:8181 and responding to compile requests at http://localhost:8181/compile.

-Note that the server will automatically power down the machine after one hour.
-(It will tell you this when it starts.)